Shannon Roers Jones

 Shannon Roers Jones is an American attorney and politician.
-She served in the North Dakota House of Representatives from the 46th district since December 1, 2016.
+She served in the North Dakota House of Representatives from the 46th district from 2016-2024.
 She was the North Dakota House Republican Caucus Chairperson from 2019 to 2021.

 Early life and education

-Roers Jones was born to Debby and Jim Roers in Fargo, North Dakota and lived near Horace for most of her early life.
+Roers Jones was born to Debby and Jim Roers in Fargo, North Dakota and lived in Horace for most of her early life.
 Her father is CEO of Roers Construction, a company he formed in 1976.
 She studied business in college, earning a Bachelor of Arts from the College of St. Benedict in 1999 and an MBA from University of St. Thomas in 2001.
 She then earned a Juris Doctor from University of North Dakota School of Law in 2011.

 Career

 Roers Jones started her career working for multiple construction firms and in the real estate industry.
 After law school, she began working as a real estate Attorney as well as the main attorney in her father's business.